Bad Boys (TV series)

 Bad Boys is a reality television series that premiered on March 20, 2022, on the Zeus Network.
 It is a spin-off to the Zeus series Baddies, which itself is inspired by the former Oxygen series Bad Girls Club.
-Bad Boys is executive produced by Natalie Nunn and has aired 2 seasons.
+Bad Boys is executive produced by Natalie Nunn and has aired 3 seasons.

 The show documents the interactions between several young men living together while hosting a series of promotional events, which often involve verbal and physical altercations.
-Bad Boys has aired 2 seasons, which are uniquely named after where they were filmed.
+Bad Boys has aired two seasons, which are uniquely named after where they were filmed.
 The first season Bad Boys Los Angeles was filmed entirely in Los Angeles, California, while the second season Bad Boys Texas was filmed during a road trip through Texas.

 The network has been in talks for a third season but has yet to give any updates likely putting the series on an indefinite hiatus.
-On March 8, 2025 Zeus CEO Lemuel Plummer finally teased a possible third season in a joint Instagram post with Natalie Nunn who also serves as the executive producer and creator for the Bad Boys franchise showcasing the show’s title card with the caption “trying to see sum…” with the Bad Boys (Inner Circle song) playing in the background sparking it’s possible return to the network sometime in 2025.
+On March 8, 2025, Zeus CEO Lemuel Plummer finally teased a possible third season in a joint Instagram post with Natalie Nunn who also serves as the executive producer and creator for the Bad Boys franchise showcasing the show's title card with the caption “trying to see sum…” with the Bad Boys (Inner Circle song) playing in the background sparking its possible return to the network sometime in 2025.
+Alongside the announcement of Baddies USA.
+A promo featuring Natalie Nunn and Bobby Lytes the network has officially announced the franchise's long-awaited third season titled Bad Boys Dominican Republic. alongside the second season of Baddies Gone Wild.
+The third season will be filmed in the Dominican Republic and auditions are being held in Los Angeles in January 2026.
+Bad Boys Dominican Republic started airing on the network in May 2026.”